Dakskihedron/astrum/README.md

 # Astrum

-Some Discord bot with role editing commands so you can stop asking your friend, the admin of the private server, to change your role name and colour for you.
-Besides that, there's a few misc and fun commands.

-Required libraries can be installed using the command `pip install -r requirements.txt`

-Format for environment variables:
+Another Discord.py bot, with commands for editing individual user roles.
+## Hosting
+### Heroku
+The bot has been designed to be hosted on Heroku.
+Environment variables will have to be provided in Settings/Config Vars on Heroku.
+The required variables can be found in the `.env-template` file.
+The required Python runtime and libraries will be automatically installed.
+### Local Machine
+The bot can be hosted on local machine such as a Raspberry Pi.
+You will need to rename the `.env-template` file to `.env` and provide the environment variables.
+Make sure Python 3.9 or newer is installed.
+The required libraries can be installed using:
 ```
-DISCORD_TOKEN=[discord_bot_token]
-BOT_PREFIX=[bot_prefix]
-NASA_API_KEY=[nasa_api_key]
-OWM_API_KEY=[open_weather_map_api_key]
+pip install -U -r requirements.txt
 ```

-The bot was designed to be hosted on Heroku − provide environment variables in Settings/Config Vars.
-However, it can also be hosted on a local machine − you will need to create a file named `.env` in the root folder and provide environment variables in the format shown above (minus the square brackets).